- Pediatric Rheumatology

 In the area of pediatric rheumatology, I am a founder of the pediatric research rheumatology

 research network (Childhood Arthritis and Rheumatology Research Alliance -CARRA) which now includes the vast majority of practicing pediatric rheumatologists and trainees in the US and Canada with over 270 members and 91 sites.
 The network supports 15-20 studies and trials and currently has 4 major NIH clinical trials, and 2 ARRA funded projects (one RC1 in Clinical Effectiveness Research, and one RC2 to develop a pediatric rheumatic disease registry).
 The clinical trials include Atherosclerosis Prevention in Pediatric Lupus Erythematosus--APPLE, Trial of Early Agressive Treatment of polyarticular JIA--TREAT JIA, Randomized Placebo Phase of Rilonacept Treatment in systemic JIA (RAPPORT), and Rituximab in Myositis (RIM).
+I am currently the Chair of the Board of Directors of CARRA Inc.

 Ultrasound Assessment of Steroid Joint Injections in Juvenile Idiopathic Arthritis